andrewsleigh/fab-slider/docs/_posts/2019-05-25-arduino-sketch-walkthrough.md

 These functions are called from different states within the main loop.

 `setLEDStatus` switches based on the possible values of the enum we set up earlier called `possibleStates`.
 An easy mistake here is to write this function as: `void setLEDStatus(enum possibleStates) {}`.
-But of course the parameter type is `possibleStates` not `enum` (even though `possibleStates` is a kind of `enum` we created earlier).
+But of course the parameter type is `possibleStates`, not `enum` (even though `possibleStates` is a kind of `enum` we created earlier).

 ```
 void setLEDStatus(possibleStates currentStateForLED) {